<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3. State Laws

-To remain fully covered by SCRA laws, tenants must provide timely and clear lease termination dates due to a military transfer through written notice.
+To remain fully covered by SCRA laws, tenants must provide timely and clear written notice of lease termination dates due to a military transfer.
 They must also deliver the landlord a copy of official military orders and pay rent payments for both the month notice is given and for the following month.

-A military clause is different from the SCRA and spells out any terms that the tenant and landlord agree upon.
-A military clause is often used to terminate a lease because the servicemember’s job requires on base housing or they want to terminate the lease for military orders moving the military member to a new duty station that doesn’t fit the PCS standards, such as a 20-mile move.
+A military clause differs from the SCRA and outlines any terms that the tenant and landlord agree upon.
+A military clause is often used to terminate a lease because the service member’s job requires on-base housing, or they want to terminate the lease for military orders moving the military member to a new duty station that doesn’t fit the PCS standards, such as a 20-mile move.

-Going back to my parents' eviction experience... of course, there was a back story for the renters, including job loss and injury, which my parents attempted to handle with compassion and understanding before legal actions began.
-In the end, the finances for all involved began to get out of control.
+Going back to my parents' eviction experience—of course, there was a backstory for the renters, including job loss and injury, which my parents attempted to handle with compassion and understanding before legal actions began.
+In the end, the finances for all involved began to spiral out of control.

 So you see, the eviction process is usually not cut and dried in either party’s favor and ultimately unsettles everyone in a multitude of ways.
 Preparation and knowledge will save much heartache and uneasiness for both parties involved.

 For more information, continue to consult MilitaryByOwner for guidance concerning landlord and tenant issues.
-Download our free landlord ebook, and click below for more tenant screening solutions!
+Download our free guide for landlords below.

 Dawn M. Smith